 Gian Piero Brunetta is a giant among Italian film historians, a truly eminent figure in the study and historiography of Italian film.
 Therefore, I had high hopes for this book, but unfortunately they weren’t totally realized: Brunetta’s approach and style didn’t work well for me.
 Although published by an academic press, this is pitched as more of a generalist/popular history, and therein lies the problem; essentially, it seems that this book can’t decide whether it is an academic history or a popular one, and therefore doesn’t really succeed on either score.

 Done well, I really enjoy it when authors weave together historiography/academic history and generalist history, but here I found it an uneasy blend.
 Brunetta takes every possible opportunity to mention the activities—or usually, the shortcomings—of academic researchers.
 While it is of course appropriate in any history to sometimes make statements to the effect of ‘Little research has been done on topic X’, I thought that these kind of comments recurred a bit too often in Brunetta’s text, expressed in long-winded fashion and often with a tone approaching admonishment.
-In my opinion, a more productive approach would have been to use the fruits of research to help paint his portrait of film history, with most of the meta-commentary consigned to footnotes; this would also help the flow of the text.
+For example, Brunetta calls André Gaudreault for publishing an article that incorrectly concluded that Italy did not have a culture of carnival barking.
+Fair enough, but it seems like a strange thing to make a point of.
+In my opinion, a more productive approach would have been to use the fruits of research to help paint a portrait of film history, with most of the meta-commentary consigned to footnotes; this would also help the flow of the text.

 Don’t get me wrong, there are a lot of good points to this book.
 The History of Italian Cinema contains a lot of great information about the silent era, brings together a number of different strands of film history (social, industrial, aesthetic, political), and includes some nice analysis.
 Brunetta’s turns of phrase are often quite poetic and charming, too: “These [film] producers were scattered across Italy like spots on a leopard.”
 And who could resist the following: